emanbuc/AzureML-AutoML-Pipeline/README.md

 ### Step 6: Consume Model Endpoints

-Once the model is deployed,  The [endpoint.py](endpoint.py) script is used to demostrate an incteracion with the trained model.
+Once the model is deployed,  The [endpoint.py](endpoint.py) script is used to demonstrate an interaction with the trained model.
 In the script the `scoring_uri` and the `key`must match the key for your service and the URI that was generated after deployment and that are visible in the "Details Tab"

 ![image-20201216175000883](media/consume_endpoint.png)